Structured Kolmogorov-Arnold Neural ODEs for Interpretable Learning and Symbolic Discovery of Nonlinear Dynamics: SKANODE Recovers True System Dynamics

 \section{SKANODE Recovers True System Dynamics}

-In this section, we theoretically demonstrate that, under certain conditions and assuming idealized loss minimization in the theoretical setting, the proposed Structured Kolmogorov–Arnold Neural ODE (SKANODE) framework is capable of exactly recovering the true governing dynamics.
+In this section, {it is theoretically demonstrated that, under certain conditions and assuming idealized loss minimization in the theoretical setting}, the proposed Structured Kolmogorov–Arnold Neural ODE (SKANODE) framework is capable of exactly recovering the true governing dynamics.

 \begin{prop}[Identifiability of SKANODE] Consider a true second-order dynamical system of the form:

 where \( h^{\ast} \) denotes the true governing function.
 Assume:

 \begin{itemize} \item[(i)] The measured observable is acceleration: \( y(t) = \ddot{x}(t) \). \item[(ii)] The structured state-space model given by Eq.~\eqref{eq:ssm_dynamics} and observation model Eq.~\eqref{eq:ssm_obs} are adopted. \item[(iii)] The function space \( \mathcal{H} \) consists of functions \( h_\theta \) parameterized by the neural network model, and the true function satisfies \( h^{\ast} \in \mathcal{H} \). \item[(iv)] The mappings \( t \mapsto y(t) \) and \( t \mapsto \hat{y}(t) \) both belong to a finite-dimensional function class \( \mathcal{F} \) of dimension \( d_{\mathcal{F}} \). \item[(v)] The training data contains \( N > d_{\mathcal{F}} \) distinct time samples \( t_0, \dots, t_N \). \end{itemize}